 The proposed solution will replace diesel generation with a micro-grid powered by economically viable renewable sources.
 The system will power hatchery water pumping activities and provide household-level renewable power through an innovative metering technology.
 The mobile metering and billing system will allow users to pay for their electricity using mobile money, either pre- or post-usage.
 The innovative joint venture business model will ensure that that hatcheries and surrounding households can afford the technical solution by bringing private sector investment that would otherwise not be attracted to renewable grid development.
 The use of fish hatcheries as a hub for clean power generation provides a guaranteed, niche market with a higher level of sustainable and economic success.

-The project will provide many economic benefits to the hatcheries using the system, as well as the surrounding communities.
-These benefits include reduced diesel costs due to the use of clean energy, increased profits and sales for the hatchery, increased sales of fingerlings to local farmers, increased employment, and increased sustainability of aquaculture practices.
+The project will provide economic benefits to the hatcheries using the system, as well as the surrounding communities.
+These benefits include reduced diesel costs due to the use of clean energy, increased profits and sales for the hatchery, increased employment, and increased sustainability of aquaculture practices.
 The availability of evening lighting will enable social and educational benefits, such as studying after dark and additional time for operation of homestead-based businesses.
-The project will also benefit technology value chains by investing in key research and development which can encourage investment from financial service providers and technology investors, making clean energy solutions more affordable for poor rural consumers.
+The project will also benefit technology value chains by investing in key research and development which can encourage investment from technology investors, making clean energy solutions more affordable and available for poor rural consumers.

-Solar and solar/wind microgrids with a mobile enabled metering and payment platform utilizing a joint venture business model between fish hatcheries and private sector companies to deliver affordable, clean power for water pumping and lighting for off-grid fish hatcheries, households and small fish farmers.
+The project will facilitate operationalizing solar and diesel hybrid microgrids with a battery backup system with a mobile enabled metering and payment platform utilizing a Build-Operate-Transfer (BOT) business model between fish hatcheries and private sector company to deliver affordable, clean power for water pumping and lighting for off-grid and semi-gridded fish hatcheries, households and small fish farmers.
+The mobile metering and billing system will allow users to pay for their electricity using mobile money, either pre- or post-usage.